levinas/cray-parallel/README.md

-Scripts for submitting batch jobs on Cray XE6.
+Scripts for submitting simple batch jobs on Cray XE6.